 Grade 12 is a challenging and demanding year for learners.
 You need extra support and good advice.
 This booklet seeks to motivate and encourage current Grade 12 learners by providing the success stories of some of the learners who did well in past National Senior Certificate Examinations.
-These learners share their stories by first giving their backgrounds, highlighting the strategies that they used to ensure good results, and then providing words of encouragement and motivation.
+These learners share their stories by first giving their backgrounds, highlighting the strategies that they used to make your dreams come true ensure good results, and then providing words of encouragement and motivation.